#CockyGate: There are lessons to be learnt.

 Fight Scenes: Instinct & Perspective

 Recently, I have found myself in multiple situations where I’ve been shoulder-tapped to look over the fight scenes of others.
 It’s ironic that I’ve developed a knack (and a love) for those action-pumping scenes that often result in carnage and death.
-I’ve come a long way since my husband’s single feedback line of my high fantasy novel (feedback given nearly 8 years ago now): “Your fight scenes suck.”
+I’ve come a long way since my husband’s single feedback line of my high fantasy novel (feedback given back in 2010): “Your fight scenes suck.”

 (Geez… Love you too, hubby.)

 However, as much as that original critique strung, I persevered, and analyzed to death what makes a good fight or action scene.
 (Pun intended.)
-Now, nearly 8 years later, those action-filled scenes that get the heart pumping pour out of me with ease—and the body count rises significantly.
+Now, all these years later, those action-filled scenes that get the heart pumping pour out of me with ease—and the body count rises significantly.

 Read More